nondejus/AwesomeUnityCommunity/README.md

 * [Simple ECS](https://github.com/AkanshDivker/Simple-ECS) - An example using the core features of the Entity Component System (ECS) for Unity, inspired by Roll-a-ball.
 * [Unity Projection Mapping Tutorial](https://github.com/keijiro/unity-pm-tutorial "") - Projection Mapping tutorial.
 * [Unity Android Plugin Example](https://github.com/Real-Serious-Games/Unity-Android-Plugin-Example "") - A simple example of an Android specific plugin for Unity3D.
+* [SurvivalShooterECS](https://github.com/davidpol/SurvivalShooterECS "") - A port of Unity's official Survival Shooter tutorial to the Entity Component System.

 ## :star: Best Practices <a name="best-practices"></a>